brudnak/ha-rancher-rke2/README.md

 - 🌍 Deploy **3-node RKE2 HA clusters** with Terraform
 - 🧠 Auto-configure each node & wire them up over a secure ALB
 - 🔒 Use AWS ACM for certs — no cert-manager required!
-- ✍️ Generate a custom `install.sh` script to install Rancher in 1 command
+- ✍️ Generate and execute a custom `install.sh` script to install Rancher in 1 command
+- 🔄 Automatically inject the correct URL into each Helm command
 - 🎯 All driven by a single test function, because... we love automation

 ---